nealcaren/fightordie/Volumes/01/01/Agitation.md

 The same is true of the Social Body.
 Agitation is a necessary evil to tell of the ills of the Suffering.
 Without it many a nation has been lulled to false security and preened itself with virtues it did not possess.

 The function of this Association is to tell this nation the crying evil of race prejudice.
 It is a hard duty but a necessary one—a divine one.
 It is Pain; Pain is not good but Pain is necessary.
 Pain does not aggravate disease — Disease causes Pain.
-Agitation does not mean Aggravation—Aggravation calls for Agi tation in order that Remedy may be found.
+Agitation does not mean Aggravation—Aggravation calls for Agitation in order that Remedy may be found.

 ______________